panoply/esthetic/readme.md

 // Hook that will be invoked after formatting prettify.format.after((output: string, rules: Options) => void | false)

+// Returns some statistical information related to the operation prettify.format.stats: Stats
 ```

 > Returning `false` in either the `prettify.format.before` or `prettify.format.after` will cancel beautification.